henryseg/Veering/README.md

 ### Usage

 There is a list of all isomorphism signatures, up to 16 tetrahedra, in the file Data/veering_census.txt.
-As an example of usage, to compute the "big" and "small" veering polynomials, start a sage session in the directory and run
+As an example of usage start a sage session in the directory and type

+    sage: from file_io import parse_data_file
+    sage: veering_isosigs = parse_data_file('Data/veering_census.txt')

+The list veering_isosigs now contains taut isomorphism signatures for all veering triangulations, up to 16 tetrahedra.
+Our code is mainly intended for batch processing.
+However, examining individual manifolds is also possible.

-    sage: sig = "cPcbbbiht_12"
+    sage: sig = veering_isosigs[1]; sig
+    'cPcbbbiht_12'

+This is the taut isomorphism signature for the only known veering structure on the figure eight knot complement.
+We convert this to a regina triangulation and a taut angle structure as follows.

+    sage: from taut import isosig_to_tri_angle
     sage: tri, angle = isosig_to_tri_angle(sig)

+We can now compute various properties and invariants.

+    sage: import taut_polytope
+    sage: taut_polytope.is_layered(tri, angle)
+    True

+So this taut triangulation is layered; thus the figure eight knot complement is fibred.

+    sage: import veering_polynomial
     sage: veering_polynomial.big_polynomial(tri, angle)
     a^3 - 4*a^2 + 4*a - 1
     sage: veering_polynomial.small_polynomial(tri, angle)
     a^2 - 3*a + 1

+Note that the small polynomial divides the large.

 ### Webpage